cloudfoundry/cloud_controller_ng/docs/v3/source/includes/experimental_resources/isolation_segments/_header.md

 ## Isolation Segments

-Isolation Segments provide dedicated pools of resources to which apps can be deployed to ensure workload isolation.
+Isolation Segments provide dedicated pools of resources to which apps can be deployed to isolate workloads.